jodersky/simplesql/README.md

 changes, should an exception be thrown in its body.

 An in-scope connection also gives access to the `sql` string intepolator.
-This interpolator is a utility to build `java.sql.PreparedStatements`.
+This interpolator is a utility to build `simplesql.Query`s, which are builders for `java.sql.PreparedStatements`.
 In other words, it can be used to build injection-safe queries with interpolated parameters.
 Interpolated parameters may be primitve types (supported by JDBC), or products of these.
 Products will be flattened into multiple interpolated '?' parameters.

 ### Read Queries

-Read queries (i.e. selects) must be run in a `read` call.
+Read queries (e.g. selects) must be run in a `read` call.
 A read must have its result type specified.
 The result type may be any primitive type supported by JDBC `ResultSet`s or a product thereof (including named products, i.e. `case class`es).
 Note that products may be nested, in which case they will simply be